Neurologic Diseases in Gulf War Veterans

 Post War Mortality from Neurologic Diseases in Gulf War Veterans investigates Veterans' risk of death from neurological disease after service in the Gulf War between 1990-1991.

-2017 Update: Researchers studied the risk of death from brain cancer over 21 years after the Gulf War (1991-2011).
+2017 Update: Researchers studied the risk of death from brain cancer 21 years or more after the Gulf War (1991-2011).
 They did not find increased death rates from brain cancer in the long term among:

 • Army Veterans with service at Khamisiyah compared to other deployed U.S. Army Gulf War Veterans